 Dental veneers are the 21st century’s quick and easy way to make over your smile.
-At Simply Teeth in Essex, veneers can completely change the appearance of your teeth, whether your problem is a single discoloured, chipped, or cracked tooth, or you want to make over all your teeth for a beautiful new smile.
+At Simply Teeth in Essex, veneers can completely change the appearance of your teeth.
+Whether your problem is a single discoloured, chipped, or cracked tooth.
+Or maybe you want to make over all your teeth for a beautiful new smile!

-Veneers have become incredibly popular in the last couple of decades, although they have been around since the 1920s.
+Veneers have become incredibly popular in the last couple of decades.
+Although they have been around since the 1920s.
 They were invented, of course, in Hollywood, so that actors’ smiles could be quickly transformed to match a particular movie role.
-These early versions were fixed in place temporarily with denture adhesive and usually dropped out after a few takes.
+These early versions were fixed in place temporarily with denture adhesive.
+And they usually dropped out after a few takes.

-The idea of being able to have slip-on teeth quickly caught on outside Hollywood, and cosmetic dental researchers set about developing long-lasting, natural-looking yet beautiful options.
+The idea of being able to have slip-on teeth quickly caught on outside Hollywood.
+And before long cosmetic dental researchers set about developing long-lasting, natural-looking yet beautiful options.

 Fast forward to veneers in Essex in 2017, and you will find porcelain composite creations that can last 10 years or more with proper care, being fixed in place with a specially designed, strong dental bonding agent.

 Nowadays, veneers are much thinner than even a few years ago.
 These porcelain shells are cemented over the front surfaces of your teeth to improve their appearance.